hongxy/K2-Magento-2-Product-Delete-SKU/README.md

 ## K2 - Magento 2 - Product Delete - SKU

-This code simply allows you to delete products based on SKU's.
+This code simply allows you to delete Magento2 products based on Product SKU's.
 You can even delete a bunch of products using product SKU's.

 ### How to use:-
 1. Switch to Magento root folder.